An idol worth admiring

 He changed golf.
 From the late 1950s through most of the 1960s, Arnie’s Army of fans would look for the Sunday charge that would notch another victory for the King.
 Those dramatic wins and his telegenic smile gave professional golf a weekly presence on TV.
 Purses grew, rights to televise golf exploded and the professional golfer as a millionaire was born.

-Palmer died on Sept.
-25, 2016, of complications from a heart problem.
-An era had ended, a life well lived had come to a close.
+Palmer died of complications from a heart problem.
+An era ended, a life well-lived came to a close.

 Yet, as long as there is a PGA Tour and as long as patients are treated at the Arnold Palmer Hospital for Children or the Winnie Palmer Hospital for Women & Babies, golf’s King will live on.

 He was an idol that didn’t disappoint.

 * Editorials reflect the opinion of the publisher.